wdrol/wdrol.github.io/other/wiki-js-build-a-responsive-web-page-wiki-js.md

 <br>

 ### Wireframe Pass
 Let's begin with a wireframe pass to build out the page at low detail.
 This version will be a simple blocky page, with black and white text and no images.
-By eliminating distrations, we can understand how blocks on the page behave as we transition between mobile and desktop sizes in the browser.
-This will also minimize the amount of CSS needed at first.
+By eliminating distrations, we can better understand how the page behaves as we transition between mobile and desktop sizes.
+This will also minimize the amount of CSS needed in the beginning.

 By the end of this section, we'll have a fully functional responsive page.
 In the next section, the detail pass, we'll add all the other parts like font sizes, colors, backgrounds, images, and icons.